firelit/firelit-framework/README.md

 - cURL PHP extension (required for `HttpRequest` class)
 - PDO PHP extension (required for `Query` class)
 - SQLite PHP extension (required for `Query` class unit tests)
-- PEAR Mail and Mail mime extensions (required for `EmailSenderSMTP` class)

 How to Use
 ----------